Dislocations in a layered elastic medium with applications to fault detection: Introduction

 In this work, we assume that the slip $\bm{g}$ vanishes at the boundary of the fault.
-This assumption is not overly restrictive in the geophysical context, where only patches of a fault are assumed active.
+We are therefore modeling the case of an {\em unlocked fault patch} on only a part of the fault.
+By unlocked fault patch we mean a part of the fault surface where the rock of the two sides of the fracture have slipped freely relative one another.
+It is observed that most faults have a distribution of locked and unlocked patches.
+The quasi-static approximation can be used for so-called {\em aseismic creeping faults}, that is, faults where the rock slowly slips without major seismic events.
+There are known creeping faults in major populated areas of Japan and California, for instance.
+Creeping faults are relevant also for {\em microseismicity}, which indicates frequent seismic activity of small amplitude.
+(Among the vast literature on the subject, we refer the reader to \cite{Faults1,Faults2,Faults3,Faults4}.)
 The support of $\bm{g}$ can still be the entire fault surface, a situation that arises in the inverse problem.
 Then a variational solution exists for Problem \eqref{eq: Pu}, constructed by solving suitable auxiliary Neumann and mixed-boundary-value problems, after \cite{Agranovich}.
 For the direct problem, well-posedness holds if the elasticity tensor $\mathbb{C}$ is an (anisotropic) bounded, strongly convex tensor.